AkshayTheBest/CPU-Priority-for-Games/README.md

  There are 6 types of modes but only 3 are vaiable for gaming, which are :
 **High**, **Above Normal** and **Normal**

 with Normal being the default.
+In the reg files, they are

+Normal = Default
+Medium = Above Normal
+High = High

  *(Irrelevent are : *Real-Time*, *Below Normal* and *Low*)*